M-Haertling/spark-standalone/README.md

 * Username: admin
 * Password: example

 You can validate that the spark cluster and mysql server are running by checking their respective web UIs.
+Unfortunately, the embedded links between nodes within the UI do not work outside the docker virtual network.

 ## The Virtual Environment
 The pyspark-client container has java and python installed, plus the handfull of python libraries needed for testing.
 Additionally, the project directory has been mapped to /share.
 This makes it easy to edit the python scripts locally and run then on the docker network.
 Any attempt to kick off a job via the exposed spark master port (spark-leader:5858) will fail because the client is expected to open a port and receive communications initiated from the spark cluster.
 Switching the container network to use the host network does not work for container to host traffic on Windows and Mac due to the vm that Docker actually runs on.